 - Sketch a part of a building that has a typical characteristic.

-- Sketch a view of the rolling fields of the delta showing the intensity of cultivation, canals bringing water and other features.
+- Sketch a view of the rolling fields of the delta showing the intensity of cultivation, canals bringing water, and other features.

 Sketching is an activity central to our Design objectives.
-It develops aspects of the brain that tend to be relegated to the background in an educational system that is intellect oriented and memory intensive.
+It develops aspects of the brain that tend to be relegated to the background in an educational system that is intellect-oriented and memory intensive.
 Visual articulation demands a deeper engagement with the subject and a new level of understanding is enabled in the student.

-Each student is allotted a topic for individual investigation that originates from actual observations.
+Each student is allotted a topic for an individual investigation that originates from actual observations.
 The investigation should require the student to cross subject boundaries and not remain restricted within the confines of a particular subject.
 This enables the student to see more links with his or her topic and appreciate that most real-life issues need to be approached in a multi-disciplinary way.
 The investigation should also trace the threads of the topic to the situation in the world today, and how it affects or applies to every human being.

-Finally, after returning from the trip, the group should make a presentation, bringing out the highlights, the observations, the investigations and the questions raised and discussed.
-This presentation can be made attractive with visuals, sketches and charts prepared by the students.
+Finally, after returning from the trip, the group should make a presentation, bringing out the highlights, the observations, the investigations, and the questions raised and discussed.
+This presentation can be made attractive with visuals, sketches, and charts prepared by the students.
 We believe that work-reducing technological substitutes such as photographs and video recordings should be avoided.
 The act of sharing the multilayered, rich experiences of an educational trip would bring together its various strands and allow a certain consolidation of the collective learning that has taken place.
-The individual experiences of the participants we hope will, however, live on in their minds, and help them to appreciate more deeply the nature of looking, thinking and learning.
+The individual experiences of the participants we hope will, however, live on in their minds, and help them to appreciate more deeply the nature of looking, thinking, and learning.
 In doing this they may come upon something of the quality of intelligence.

 Here find some images from prior Education Trips: